- Home

 - the provision of false and misleading information relating to a contractors’ minimum financial requirements.

-Learn more about when a contractor is breaking the law and what evidence we need to investigate a complaint.
+Learn more about when a contractor is breaking the law and what information we need to investigate.

 Criteria for us to investigate your complaint

-To make the best use of our resources, we focus on areas where there is evidence and where consumers will be most at risk.
+To make the best use of our resources, we focus on areas where there is sufficient information and where consumers will be most at risk.

-We understand your time is important and we want this process to be as efficient as it can be for you, so before you complete the complaint form, you must consider the questions below.
+We understand your time is important and we want this process to be as efficient as it can be for you, so before you complete the notification of an offence form, you should consider the questions below.

 - valued over $3,300